topclaudy/compoships/README.md

 }
 ```

+### Factories

+Chances are that you may need factories for your Compoships models.
+If so, you will provably need to use
+Factory methods to create relationship models.
+For example, by using the ->has() method.
+Just use the
+``Awobaz\Compoships\Database\Eloquent\Factories\ComposhipsFactory`` trait in your factory classes to be able
+to use relationships correctly.

 ### Example

 As an example, let's pretend we have a task list with categories, managed by several teams of users where: